jcheron/phalcon-jquery/README.md

 JQuery and UI library (JQuery UI, Twitter Bootstrap) for Phalcon MVC framework

 ##What's Phalcon-jquery ?
-phalcon-jquery is a PHP library for the Phalcon framework : Phalcon PHP wrapper for JQuery and UI components.
+phalcon-jquery is a PHP library for the Phalcon framework : a Phalcon PHP wrapper for JQuery and UI components (JQuery UI and Twitter Bootstrap).

 The library can be injected as a service in **$di** object, and permit to generate JQuery scripts in Phalcon controllers, respecting the MVC design patern.

-##Requirements
+##Requirements/Dependencies

 * PHP >= 5.3.9
 * Phalcon >= 0.7.0